scientific-python/spin/README.md

 ## 🧪 Custom commands

-`dev.py` can invoke custom commands.
+`devpy` can invoke custom commands.
 These commands define their own arguments, and they also have access to the `pyproject.toml` file for further configuration.

-See, e.g., the [example custom command](https://github.com/scientific-python/dev.py/blob/main/custom/__init__.py).
+See, e.g., the [example custom command](https://github.com/scientific-python/devpy/blob/main/custom/__init__.py).

-Add custom commands to the `commands` variable in the `[tool.dev.py]` section of `pyproject.toml` as follows:
+Add custom commands to the `commands` variable in the `[tool.devpy]` section of `pyproject.toml` as follows:

 ```
 commands = [..., `custom/__init__.py:example`]